udugama/ctm-test/README.md

 * Install yarn by typing following command `npm install -g yarn`.
 * Run command `yarn install` to install.

+### Building Application

+This Application requere to be compiled in order to run and the application.

+* Make sure npm modules installed.
+* Run `yarn build` to compile application.

 ### Unit Tests

 Number of Demonstrative tests avalable under the `jest` test suit.

 * Make sure npm modules exist if not run `yarn install`.
+* Run `yarn test:unit`

+### Unit Tests Coverage

+Coverage report is added to jest test suite and and during the test suite run it will produce a coverage report.

+Currently coverage is set to low number and used for demonstration purpose.

+### Intigration Tests

+Number of Demonstrative tests avalable under the `jest` test suit.

+* Make sure npm modules exist if not run `yarn install`.
-* Run `yarn test`
+* Run `yarn test:integration`

 ### Starting up Service

 * Run `yarn build` to compile the typescipt.
-* Make sure the host mashine has latest version of docker running.
+* Make sure the host computer has latest version of docker running.
+* make sure application is build (refer to "Building Application" section above or run `yarn build`.
-* Run start run `docker-compose up` to stand up docker infrastructure.
+* Run start run `yarn start-app` to stand up docker infrastructure.
+* To stop the server run `yarn stop-app`
+* Running `yarn test:integration` will be testing the dockerized application endpoints with postman/newman tests.
-* Test sending a request to the api endpoint. {refer to API Test section below to send request to test the api}
+* For manual testing test sending a request to the api endpoint. {refer to API Test section below to send request to test the api}

-Note: On error deploying docker setup try removing all existing images with same name.
+Note: On error deploying docker setup try removing existing images with same name.

 ### API Test

 * Download and install Postman from following website <https://www.getpostman.com>.
-* Import following postman file to the postman <resources/postman/test.postman_collection.json>.
+* Import following postman file to the postman </Users/prasad.udugama/develop/compare-the-market/resources/postman/comparethmarket.postman_collection.json>.
+* This  will create new collection named Compare-the-market and will be able to send request to the server by the tool.
 * Endpoint request payload body is as follows:

 ```{